-- 1. The Security Officer will take adequate and immediate steps to limit the scope and effect of the breach by: - a.
-Stopping the unauthorized practice which led to the breach. - b.
+- 1. The Security Officer takes adequate and immediate steps to limit the scope and effect of the breach by: - a.
+Stopping the unauthorized practice that led to the breach. - b.
 Recovering the records, if possible. - c.
 Shutting down the breached system. - d.
 Correcting weaknesses in security practices. - 2.
-The Privacy Officer will notify the appropriate authorities including the local Police Department if the breach involves, or may involve, any criminal activity. - 3.
+The Privacy Officer notifies the appropriate authorities including the local Police Department if the breach involves, or may involve, any criminal activity. - 3.
 Investigating & Evaluating the Risks Associated with a Breach - a.
-The Privacy Officer in collaboration with the LCCMH Legal Counsel will investigate the circumstances of any breach.
-They will review the results of the investigation to determine root causes, evaluate risks, and develop a resolution plan.
+The Privacy Officer in collaboration with the LCCMH Legal Counsel investigates the circumstances of any breach.
+They review the results of the investigation to determine root causes, evaluate risks, and develop a resolution plan.

 CHAPTER CHAPTER SECTION SUBJECT

 Information Management 07 001 35

-SECTION DESCRIPTION V
+DESCRIPTIO DESCRIPTION

 Information Systems HIPAA Breach HIPAA Breach Notification

 - i.
-The Privacy Officer, in collaboration with the LCCMH Legal Counsel, will conduct a risk assessment to determine whether a disclosure of protected health information constitutes a breach.
+The Privacy Officer, in collaboration with the LCCMH Legal Counsel, conducts a risk assessment to determine whether a disclosure of protected health information constitutes a breach.
 Following the January 2013 HIPAA "Omnibus" rule, any "acquisition, access, use or disclosure in a manner not permitted is presumed to be a breach" unless a risk assessment determines there is a low probability the protected health information has been compromised.
-The risk assessment must include at least the following factors: - The nature and extent of the protected health information involved, including the likelihood of re-identification and types of identifiers. - 2.
-The identity of the person to whom the unauthorized disclosure was made. - 3.
-Whether the protected health information was actually acquired or viewed. - 4.
-The extent to which the risk to the protected health information has been mitigated.
+The risk assessment must include at least the following factors: - a) The nature and extent of the protected health information involved, including the likelihood of re-identification and types of identifiers. - b) The identity of the person to whom the unauthorized disclosure was made. - c) Whether the protected health information was actually acquired or viewed. - d) The extent to which the risk to the protected health information has been mitigated.